ukparliament/ontologies/procedure/flowcharts/crag-treaties/logic-gates/redux/index.md

 ...
 OR (

-The Government have made a statement that the treaty should nonetheless be ratified resulting from both Houses resolving against in period A ...
+The Government have made a statement that the treaty should nonetheless be ratified resulting from both Houses resolving against ratification in period A ...

 ...
-OR Government have made a statement that the treaty should nonetheless be ratified resulting from the Commons only resolving against in period A ...
+OR Government have made a statement that the treaty should nonetheless be ratified resulting from the Commons only resolving against ratification in period A ...

 ...
-OR Government have made a statement that the treaty should nonetheless be ratified resulting from the Lords only resolving against in period A ...
+OR Government have made a statement that the treaty should nonetheless be ratified resulting from the Lords only resolving against ratification in period A ...

 )